 The subject is love, with all the romantic touches.
-Again, the Grandparent's postcards tie the theme together, along with some interesting finds from the antique mall.
+My Grandparent's postcards tie the theme together, along with some interesting finds from the antique shop.

 TREASURES OF THE EARTH

-This group of mineral specimens represent just a small part of our entire personal collection.
+This group of mineral specimens represent just a small part of my family's entire personal collection.

 Antiques and family memorabilia collected throughout the years are proudly displayed on an old family bookshelf.

 Postcards from the early 1900's sent between my Grandparents leading up to their marriage is full of sentiments from bygone days.

 A lifetime collection, unearthed in a local antique store and translated into a fun and challenging puzzle.

 Old family photos stored for decades in a trunk are brought together for a glimpse into the past which includes my grandparent's old stereoscope and photo album.